Skip to content

 Late preparation

 The most common pitfall is starting the funds flow too late.
-When the memo is first circulated 48 hours before closing, there is no time to resolve discrepancies.
 Best practice: circulate a draft five to seven business days before closing, even if some numbers are still estimated.

 Wire instruction fraud

 Business email compromise targeting M&A closings is a real and growing threat.
-Criminals intercept email chains, impersonate parties, and substitute fraudulent wire instructions.
 Prevention requires out-of-band verification — confirming wire details by phone to a known number, not a number provided in the same email.

-Sellers frequently underestimate the gap between headline price and net proceeds.
-The funds flow must include every deduction: existing debt payoff, transaction expenses, escrow, holdbacks, estimated working capital adjustment, and tax withholding.
-Presenting the full waterfall early — ideally before signing — avoids closing-day disputes.
+AI company founders frequently underestimate the gap between headline price and net proceeds.
+The full waterfall must include: existing debt payoff, IP escrow, general escrow, talent retention reserves, working capital adjustment, transaction expenses, and tax withholding.
+Presenting this waterfall early — ideally before signing the LOI — avoids closing-day surprises.

 Ignoring time zones

-Need help coordinating cross-border M&A transactions across Asia Pacific?
-Amafi helps investment bankers and advisors manage deal execution across fragmented APAC markets — from intelligent buyer matching to deal flow coordination.
+Need help coordinating AI company M&A transactions across Asia Pacific?
+Amafi helps founders and advisors manage deal execution across APAC markets — from IP escrow structures to AI company earnout design and cross-border funds flow coordination.
 Get in touch to learn how we can support your next closing.

 Daniel Bae